gina0song/pollen-paw/frontend/README.md

 ## 🛠️ API Services

-All services are in `src/services/`.
+All services in `src/services/`.
 They handle communication with the backend.

 ### authService.ts
 ```typescript